-Performance outcomes Acceptable outcomes PO3 Development directly, indirectly and cumulatively avoids an unacceptable increase in the severity of the coastal hazard, and does not significantly increase the potential for damage on the premises or to other premises.
-PO4 Development avoids the release of hazardous materials as a result of a natural hazard event.
-Editor's note: Applications should: (1) assess the risk of storm tide inundation population within a reasonably short time frame (for example, 12 hours).
+Performance outcomes Acceptable outcomes PO3 Development directly, indirectly and cumulatively avoids an unacceptable increase in the severity of the coastal hazard , and does not significantly increase the potential for damage on the premises or to other premises. population within a reasonably short time frame (for example, 12 hours).
 AND AO2.3 Development within a coastal hazard area is located, designed and constructed to ensure exposed structures can sustain flooding from a defined storm tide event.
-AND AO2.4 Essential community service infrastructure is: (1) located so that it is not inundated by a recommended storm tide event specified for that infrastructure, or (2) located and designed to ensure any components of the infrastructure that are likely to fail to function or may result in contamination when inundated by a storm tide (for example, electrical switch gear and motors, water supply pipeline air valves) are: (a) located above the peak water level for a recommended storm tide event, or (b) designed and constructed to exclude storm tide intrusions or infiltration (including by being located in the ground), or (c) able to temporarily stop functioning during a recommended storm tide event without causing significant adverse impacts to the infrastructure or the community.
+AND AO2.4 Essential community service infrastructure is: located so that it is not inundated by a recommended storm tide event specified for that infrastructure, or located and designed to ensure any components of the infrastructure that are likely to fail to function or may result in contamination when inundated by a storm tide (for example, electrical switch gear and motors, water supply pipeline air valves) are: located above the peak water level for a recommended storm tide event, or designed and constructed to exclude storm tide intrusions or infiltration (including by being located in the ground), or able to temporarily stop functioning during a recommended storm tide event without causing significant adverse impacts to the infrastructure or the community.
 AND AO2.5 Emergency services infrastructure and emergency shelters, police facilities, and hospitals and associated facilities have an emergency rescue area above the peak water level for a recommended storm tide event.
-AO3.1 Development avoids increasing the number of premises from which people would need to be evacuated to prevent death or injury from a defined storm tide event.
-AO4.1 Development that involves the manufacture or storage of hazardous materials in bulk are designed to: (1) prevent the intrusion of waters from a defined storm tide event into structures or facilities containing the hazardous materials, or (2) ensure hazardous materials remain secured despite inundation, releasing or otherwise exposing hazardous materials, including appropriate emergency planning and contingency measures.
-(2) applications are to be supported by a report certified by a Registered Professional Engineer of Queensland (RPEQ) that demonstrates this performance outcome will be achieved. including secure from the effects of hydrodynamic forcing associated with wave action or flowing water.
+PO4 Development avoids the release of hazardous materials as a result of a natural hazard event.
+Editor's note: Applications should: assess the risk of storm tide inundation releasing or otherwise exposing hazardous materials, including appropriate emergency planning and contingency measures. applications are to be supported by a report certified by a Registered Professional Engineer of Queensland (RPEQ) that demonstrates this performance outcome will be achieved.
+AO4.1 Development that involves the manufacture or storage of hazardous materials in bulk are designed to: (1) prevent the intrusion of waters from a defined storm tide event into structures or facilities containing the hazardous materials, or (2) ensure hazardous materials remain secured despite inundation, including secure from the effects of hydrodynamic forcing associated with wave action or flowing water.
 PO5 Natural processes and the protective function of landforms and vegetation are maintained in coastal hazard areas .
 AO5.1 Development in an erosion prone area within the coastal management district: (1) maintains vegetation on coastal landforms where its removal or damage may: (a) destabilise the area and increase the potential for erosion, or (b) interrupt natural sediment trapping processes or dune or land building processes (2) maintains sediment volumes of dunes and near-shore coastal landforms, or where a reduction in sediment volumes cannot be avoided, increased risks to development from coastal erosion are mitigated by location, design, construction and operating standards (3) minimises the need for erosion control structures or riverbank hardening through location, design and construction standards (4) maintains physical coastal processes outside the development footprint